Photosynq/PhotosynQ-Documentation/docs/instruments/overview.md

 ![MultispeQ beta](./images/multispeq_beta.png)

 This instrument was the first developed as a proof of concept to show it is possible to measure photosynthetic parameters with an easy to use, field deployable instrument.
-This includes parameters like fluorescence base parameters like qL, qP, ΦII, LEF, NPQ and absorbance based parameters like vH⁺, gH⁺, ECSt and relative chlorophyll content.
-On top, it can collect environmental parameters like temperature, relative humidity, light intensity and CO₂ concentration.
+This includes parameters like fluorescence base parameters like qL, qP, ΦII, LEF, NPQ, and absorbance based parameters like vH⁺, gH⁺, ECSt, and relative chlorophyll content.
+On top, it can collect environmental parameters like temperature, relative humidity, light intensity, and CO₂ concentration.

 It has been a reliable workhorse for the last two years and is still used in several studies.
 For more details and our validation of the instrument, please read the publication (open access).